Elizabeth Bay House: The Estate

+The view of Sydney Harbour in front of Elizabeth Bay House.
+2026.

 In 1826 Macleay set about improving the site, using assigned convict labour.
 He employed his horticultural expertise, assisted from the late 1820s by gardener Robert Henderson, to establish a private botanic garden with picturesque features of dwarf stone walls, rustic bridges, and winding gravel walks.
 This was amid the existing native vegetation.

 In May 1831 The Sydney Gazette enthusiastically reported improvements at Woolloomooloo Hill (Potts Point) and Macleay's neighbouring estate at Elizabeth Bay "5 years ago the coast immediately eastward of Sydney was a mass of cold and hopeless sterility, which its stunted and unsightly bushes seemed only to render the more palpable; it is now traversed by an elegant carriage road and picturesque walks.

 That these rapid improvements were originated by the proprietor of Elizabeth Bay cannot be doubted.
 He was the first to show how these hillocks of rock and sand might be rendered tributary to the taste and advantage of civilized man.
 As to the estate of Elizabeth Bay, no one can form an adequate judgement of the taste, labour and capital that have been bestowed upon it.
 A spacious garden, filled with almost every variety of vegetable; a trellised vinery; a flower garden, rich in botanical curiosities, refreshed with ponds of pure water and overlooked by fanciful grottoes; a maze of gravel walks winding around the rugged hills in every direction, and affording sometimes an umbrageous solitude, sometimes a sylvan coup d'oeil, and sometimes a bold view of the spreading bays and distant headlands – these are living proofs that its honourable proprietor well deserved the boon, and has well repaid it."

 As with the design of the house, the design of the estate appears to have involved a number of people whose respective contributions are not known.
 Fanny Macleay regarded her father as the mastermind, referring to Elizabeth Bay as "our Tillbuster the second", a reference to the Macleay family's country estate in Godstone, Surrey, which Alexander had improved in 1817.
 In September 1826 she promised her brother a plan of the recently acquired grant "when Papa has decided where our house is to be and the garden etc".
 Although Nurseryman Thomas Shepherd had practised as a landscape gardener many years previously in England and his 1835 (public) lecture (in Sydney) included suggestions for the further improvement of the Elizabeth Bay estate, he does not claim credit for involvement, however informal, in its design.
 It may be that Macleay considered his views old-fashioned.